This design firm’s website provides examples of nature play spaces that often include accessible features.

-The CPSC recommended safety guidelines for public playgrounds are published on this website under the “Safety Education” heading.
+The CPSC recommended safety guidelines for public playgrounds.
+Link can also be found at: http://www.cpsc.gov under the “Safety Education” heading.

 An environmental education website, this resource provides curriculum materials geared towards connecting children with nature.
 Training and resources are designed for educators, parents and community leaders working with youth.

 Walking is a free, easily accessible activity that improves physical and mental health and connects people with the outdoors.
 A variety of resources exist for promoting walking.

 This book provides an overview of why children need less stress and structure in their lives; includes many examples of the benefits of outdoor play.

 A new edition has just been published (2014) of this classic text that presents the case for children’s outdoor play in school settings, and provides practical advice on safety, accessibility, and curriculum.